 Best Epsom Salt Soak: Dr Teal’s Pure Epsom Salt

 Epsom salt (magnesium sulfate) soaks are useful for softening thickened toenails before trimming, reducing foot odor through desiccation of bacteria, and soothing sore, tired feet after prolonged standing.
 Epsom salt does not have clinically meaningful antifungal activity — the benefit is mechanical (softening) and odor-control, not antifungal.
 Dissolve 1–2 cups of Epsom salt in a basin of warm water and soak for 15–20 minutes.
 Dr Teal’s Pure Epsom Salt is a well-formulated, fragrance-free option suitable for sensitive feet.
-The magnesium content may have mild anti-inflammatory properties when absorbed through skin, though the evidence for this specific mechanism in feet is not robust.
+The magnesium content may have mild anti-inflammatory properties when absorbed through skin, though the evidence for this specific mechanism in feet is not reliable.
 For patients with very thick toenails from fungus or psoriasis, an Epsom salt soak 30 minutes before trimming significantly reduces the effort required and minimizes the risk of nail splitting.

 amazon.com/dp/B0064OB5HQ?tag=biernact-20&linkCode=ogi&th=1&psc=1″ rel=”nofollow sponsored” target=”_blank”>View on Amazon →